StefanMenauer/StefanMenauer/README.md

-- 👋 Hi, I’m Stefan Menauer
+- 👋 Hi, I’m Stefan
-- 👀 I’m interested in science, informatic, new companies, consumer technologie and cars.
+- 👀 I’m interested in Data Analytics, Data Science, new Technologies, cars.
-- 🌱 I’m currently learning Python, SQL, Java Script, CSS, HTML, IMPACT (BMW) for Data Science.
+- 🌱 I’m currently learning Python, SQL, Python, NumPy, Pandas, Matplotlip, Pyspark in relation to IMPACT (BMW) for Data Science.
-- 💞️ I’m looking to collaborate on colleauges for data driven informatic projekts, technologie scouts and engineers, techcompanies and start ups.
+- 🕸 I’m looking to collaborate on colleauges for data driven informatic projekts, technologie scouts and engineers, techcompanies and start ups.
-- 📫 How to reach me: E-Mail Stefan.Menauer@gmail.com / Stefan.me.Menauer@bmw.de, Mobile: +49 151 601 71759
+- 📫 How to reach me: E-Mail Stefan.Menauer@gmail.com

 <!---
 StefanMenauer/StefanMenauer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.